Audusiddha/VirtualPhoneApps/README.md

 API’s for the successful working of the modules.
 The designing of the UI’s have been done with the Qt Designer and the coding part with Python3 and the PyQt5 framework for Python.

+1.1 Scope of the Project
+In our application we can do the following tasks:
+ Send free voice messages
+ Store and Backup contacts
+ Browse the internet using the Browser
+ Write and save notes
+ Make basic calculations using the Calculator
+ Have access to the Calendar
+ Get to know the present weather conditions using the Weather app.